Discovering and Sharing

 Most importantly, we developed an ethos that still flourishes today.
 Okay – we may not need darkrooms anymore, and we don’t have to send a driver to Florence every morning to have colour film processed.
 But the essential spirit of TPW is still here, stronger than ever.

 We are not a school in the traditional sense.
-Our classrooms are ancients castles, farmhouses and rickety barns.
+Our classrooms are ancient castles, farmhouses and rickety barns.
 Our workspaces are sunflower fields, piazzas, the bars and cafes of the nearby towns.

-The teachers at TPW are internationally-reknowned professional photographers who dedicate time to our students, in order to share their personal photographic techniques and aesthetics.
+The teachers at TPW are internationally renowned professional photographers who dedicate time to our students, in order to share their personal photographic techniques and aesthetics.

 The rhythms of the week are simple and relaxed.
 Teachers assess the students’ portfolios; they conduct classes on technical and aesthetic skills; they show their own work and that of other artists.
 The students, supported and encouraged throughout, undertake assignments and take on projects that produce new photographs.
+The morning after, students and teachers discuss the pictures created during the week, we make plans for future projects, where to meet next.
 On the final night we gather for a slide-show presentation of all the students’ work.
-And the morning after, students and teachers discuss the pictures created during the week. and we make plans for future projects.

 But it doesn’t all end on the sixth day.
 Teachers, students, staff…we stay in touch after the workshop – exchanging ideas, swapping opinions about ongoing work, supporting each other in new photographic projects.
 TPW has created a dynamic photographic community.
 Every year photographers from all over the world join us for our workshops here in Italy and in other locations around the world.
 We learn; we share; we forge new friendships.
 In every sense, we expand our vision.